IceForClass/Compost/README.md

 ### Server Configuration

-1. Create a database and a user with full permissions on the database in question.
+1. Create a database and a user with full permissions on the database.
 2. Note the database name, user, and password, as you will need them to configure the `.env` file.

 ### .env File Configuration